-Initialization requires a SafeNet ProtectToolkit-J RSA key, either a private key for signing or a public key for signature verification.
-See the RSA Cipher ("RSA" on page 63) for information on RSA keys.
+Initialization requires a ProtectToolkit-J RSA key, either a private key for signing or a public key for signature verification.
+For more information on RSA keys, see "RSA" on page 52.

 See "MD2withRSA" on the previous page for a simple example on using this algorithm; modify the algorithm name used to "SHA1withRSA".